iqtree/iqtree.github.io/doc/AliSim.md

       iqtree2 --alisim alignment_example_3 -t input_tree.nwk -m JC

-In this example, AliSim first generate a random sequence at the root based on the user-specified frequencies (`0.2/0.3/0.1/0.4`).
+In this example, AliSim first generates a random sequence at the root based on the user-specified frequencies (`0.2/0.3/0.1/0.4`).
 Then, it uses the `GTR` model with random parameters to simulate a sequence for the child node of the root.
 Finally, AliSim traverses the tree and uses the Juke-Cantor model to simulate sequences for the other nodes of the tree.

 Command reference